Nawal El Zoghbi: 1988–1992: Rise to fame

 In 1988, El Zoghbi participated in the talent show Studio El Fan in which she demonstrated a great voice singing "Tarab" songs especially songs of her muse and diva Warda and was noticed by then director of the show Simon El Asmar.
 However, El Zoghbi decided to withdraw from the talent show.

 1994–2002: Stardom

-El Zoghbi became the number one female star of the nineties, with revolutionary video clips, looks and style.
+El Zoghbi became the number one female star of the nineties, with revolutionary videos, looks and style.

 From 1994 to 2002, she released an album almost every year, reigning as the number one female pop star of the Arab world for eight consecutive years.
 Each year between 1994 and 2002 had at least one huge hit by El Zoghbi.
 After her breakthrough hits "Ayza El Radd" in 1994 and "Balaee Fi Zamany" in 1995, she sang in 1996 a famous duet with Lebanese singer Wael Kfoury called "Min Habibi Ana"; this duo became the song of the year and of the decade.

-In 1998, El Zoghbi released her biggest selling album Mandam aleik followed by the album Maloum in 1999.
+In 1998, El Zoghbi released her biggest selling album Mandam Aleik, followed by the album Maloum in 1999.